larmcr/extensions/README.md

 ## RPL

-* Watch live streams from RPL site
+Watch live streams from RPL site.

+It works on repretel.com site.

+Currently, it replaces these channels:

+- 2
+- 4
+- 6
+- 11

 ### Change Log